coderefractor/Speed-Post-Tracker/README.md

 A nifty library to provide easy access to [track Speed Post online](http://www.dtdctrack.in/speed-post-tracking-india-post-track/) or EMS India Post packages.
 This can be used in your website or App which uses PHP in it's backend.
 You can also create a request-response system for cross-language compatibility.

-It is a general brand name for accelerated delivery services provided by inpependant companies.
+It is a general brand name for accelerated delivery services provided by independent companies.
+India Post tracking module is used in a lots of corporate websites and eCommerce portals.
+They directly lease the API from the postal network.
+However thanks to MyGov, it is now available for the general public at free of cost.
+So whether you are developing a personal education project or a large commercial project, this library can help you simplify the task of building a tracking mobile.

 There are 3 different types of Speed Post carriers:

-1. India Post EMS: India Post has been affiliated with international EMS network to provide a common tracking portal for all your parcels.
+1. **India Post EMS:** India Post has been affiliated with international EMS network to provide a common tracking portal for all your parcels.
-2. International: International Speed Post provides courier services outside of India.
+2. **International:** International Speed Post provides courier services outside of India.
-3. Singapore Post: This is a completely unrelated carrier which is based in Singapore.
+3. **Singapore Post:** This is a completely unrelated carrier which is based in Singapore.
+This carrier is not supported by our library.
+However, we wish to add support in future.

 ## How Does it Work?